 Probability of default constitutes a key input in measuring ECL.
 Probability of default is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.
-As at 31 December 2023, the Group's allowance for expected credit losses of trade receivables amounted to AED 90,264 thousand (2022: AED 66,013 thousand).
+As at 31 December 2024, the Group's allowance for expected credit losses of trade receivables and due from replated parties amounted to AED 113,453 thousand (2023: AED 90,264 thousand).

-Notes to the consolidated financial statements for the year ended 31 December 2023 (continued)
+Notes to the consolidated financial statements for the year ended 31 December 2024 (continued)